 Bead Night really took off and began to grow into a community of artists at the start of the COVID-19 pandemic in 2020.
 The shut-down created unprecedented challenges for small Indigenous business owners and Indigenous communities across the globe have been disproportionately affected by the pandemic.
 Social isolation pushed many artists to seek out virtual spaces to find community and to create and exhibit their art.
 Today, as the world continues to feel the ripple effects of the pandemic, Bead Night remains a space for Indigenous artists to connect with one another.

-One Bead Night, while the artists chatted away, Burlington Tooshkenig, sketched a design that he later quilled on the lid of the sweetgrass basket that is featured in this exhibit.
+One Bead Night, while the artists chatted away, Burlington Tooshkenig, sketched a design that he later quilled on the lid of the sweetgrass basket that is featured in the 2023 exhibit.
 As he sketched, he thought about how special it was to have the opportunity to be in a virtual space with all of the artists.
 He thought, “wouldn’t it be cool if we could have our art in one place.”
-And so planning for this exhibition began.
+And so planning for the first “Rock Your Beads Night” exhibition began.

 Organized into four themes – Care, Balance, Voice, and Home – the Spring 2023 Stories From Bead Night Exhibit highlights the work of 16 of the Indigenous artists who came together on Bead Night to support one another during the COVID-19 pandemic and beyond.

 In 2022, curators K.N.
 McCleary (Little Shell Chippewa Tribe of Montana) and Leah Tamar Shrestinian began interviewing the artists in the Spring 2023 Exhibit to learn about their artistic practices and their artwork.
-McCleary is a third year student at Yale Law School and pursuing a career in Native American Law.
-Shrestinian is the Program Manager for the NYU-Yale American Indian Sovereignty Project.
+McCleary is an attorney at a nonprofit based in Montana, and Shrestinian is a Program Manager at a nonprofit based in Colorado.
 Together, McCleary and Shrestinian previously curated the first major exhibition of Indigenous North American art at the Yale University Art Gallery, Place, Nations, Generations, Beings: 200 Years of Indigenous North American Art.
 Website design and technical support provided by Anna Shrestinian.

 For press and other inquiries: